-Almost all of my favourite moments in Bangkok involved food!
+Almost all of my favourite moments in the city involved food.
+I honestly think eating is one of the best things to do in Bangkok!
 We decided to book onto a few tours for our final week, learning how to cook fresh and delicious Thai food, enjoying a night tour of the city by TukTuk, and finishing our trip with a view that I’ll cherish forever.
 So, it’s time for a quick rundown of my unmissable food experiences in Bangkok.
 If you’re visiting soon, add these to your list…

 This was my first trip to Bangkok and I thought this tour was a great introduction to a city which many tourists find totally overwhelming.
 We hopped on a private Expique tuk tuk and guide Lek showed us some great local spots across the city.